 30/1/2017 by Katherine Memery

 Be aware that it’s all too easy for our information to be found and misused by people who don’t have our best interests at heart.
-Your CV is not only key to finding a new role, it’s a document containing a chronological record of your education and employment history, your personal contact details along with other sensitive information and may include information about what you do outside of work.
+Your CV is not only key to finding a new role; it’s a document containing a chronological record of your education and employment history, your contact details along with other sensitive information and may include information about what you do outside of work.
 You must take great care where you send your CV to make sure it’s used in the right way.

-So as to not fall foul of The Data Protection Act, recruiters are required to obtain a candidate’s express prior consent before they pass on their CV to anyone.
+To be GDPR-compliant, recruiters are required to obtain a candidate’s express prior consent before they pass on their CV to anyone.
 Most agents will honour their legal obligations and consult you before putting you forward for a role.
 However, recruiters are often racing against one another to find the perfect candidate for a role, aware that it will be the first recruiter who sends your CV to a prospective employer who will get recruitment fee should you be successful in securing the job.
 As such, in some cases, your details may reach an employer without you knowing.
 Rogue agents may be inclined to deliberately cut corners to chase a recruitment fee and may submit your CV without your knowledge.

-This practice can be damaging for jobseekers; if your CV is sent out without your permission it could harm your reputation and hinder your search.
+This practice can be damaging for jobseekers; if your CV is sent out without your permission, it could harm your reputation and hinder your search.

 Your CV could be submitted more than once for the same role